bellanov/alexei-gcp/README.md

 ## Semantic Versioning (X.Y.Z)

-Products should aptly be versioned so changes are properly tracked as they traverse development environments.
+Projects should aptly be versioned so changes are properly tracked as they traverse development environments.

 Example Workflow: